KochIK/KVTimer/README.md

 ### Using CocoaPods

-DDHTimerControl is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+KVTimer is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod "KVTimer"